More than 60 dead in collapse of Indian bridge built under British rule

 President Droupadi Murmu said: “The tragedy in Morbi, Gujarat has left me worried.
 My thoughts and prayers are with the affected people.
 Relief and rescue efforts will bring succour to the victims.”

-The incident has sparked a row between Morbi municipality, which owns the bridge and Oreva Group, wihich had been contracted to handle its maintenance and operations a few months ago.
+The incident has sparked a row between Morbi municipality, which owns the bridge and Oreva Group, which had been contracted to handle its maintenance and operations a few months ago.

 “While we are waiting for more information, prima facie, the bridge collapsed as too many people in the mid-section of the bridge were trying to sway it,” a spokesperson for the Oreva Group said.